Hecatera dysodea ([Denis & Schiffermüller], 1775)

 Photograph copyright: Merrill A. Peterson

-Hecatera dysodea is a recently introduced Eurasian noctuid moth that is spreading in the dry interior of the Pacific Northwest.
-It is a small to medium species (FW length 12 - 14 mm) with an attractive pattern of dark gray median area and mottled yellow and orange base and terminal areas.
+Hecatera dysodea is a recently introduced Eurasian noctuid moth that is spreading in western Oregon and the dry interior of the Pacific Northwest.
+It is a small to medium species (FW length 12–14 mm) with an attractive pattern of dark gray median area and mottled yellow and orange base and terminal areas.
 The ground color of the forewing is powdery yellow to light green due to a mixture of light yellow and dark gray scales.
 Bright orange markings are present at the base and as a series of spots representing the subterminal line.
 The wing base, median area, and margin opposite the cell and in the fold are darker greenish gray.
 The lines are double with the components abutting the median area strong and the opposite component nearly absent, gray, and filled with light yellow.
 The basal and antemedial lines are slightly irregular; portions of the antemedial line are black in some specimens.
 The postmedial line is evenly scalloped between the veins, smoothly convex toward the outer margin around the reniform spot and then perpendicular to the trailing margin.
 The orbicular and reniform spots are black with partial orange inner components.
 The orbicular spot is filled with the dark surrounding color while most of the reniform spot is filled with the lgither color of the distal wing.
 A small claviform spot is present.
 The hindwing is putty white with dark gray on the distal third, dark veins, and a lighter gray discal spot.
 A postmedial line is evident on the veins.
 The hindwing fringe is pale.
 The head and thorax are mottled light yellow, gray, and orange with a faint dark transverse bar across the distal collar.
 The eye is covered with fine hairs.

 This species can usually be identified by the presence of rich orange markings on the forewing.
 It is most similar to Pseudobryomima muscosa, a similar-sized mottled green species that flies in forested habitats in our region, and Lacinipolia strigicollis, an abundant species that occurs in a variety of habitats.
 Hecatera dysodea can be told from P. muscosa by the orange color, darker median area, and lighter two-toned hindwings, all lacking in P. muscosa.
 In addition, P. muscosa does not have hairs on the eyes.
 Lacinipolia strigicollis is similar in size and general pattern but lacks the strong yellow and orange colors of H. dysodea and has a whiter hindwing with less gray at the margin.